cometbft/cometbft/docs/architecture/adr-102-standalone-rpc.md

 Identical requests should return idempotent responses, no side effects should cause the RPC service to return different responses.

-These are the endpoints to be implemented for the Standalone RPC (v1)

-  - /block
-  - /block_results
-  - ...
-(TBD)

-These are some of the future new endpoints that could be implemented for the Standalone RPC (v2)
-  - (TBD)

-> NOTE: The Standalone RPC server instances should not implement endpoints that can modify state in the blockchain such as the `/broadcast_tx_*` endpoints.
-Since there might be many load balanced RPC server instances, this might cause issues with transactions, for example sequential transactions might be relayed in the wrong order causing the full node to reject some of the transactions with sequence mismatch errors.
-It is expected that RPC clients have logic to forward these requests directly to the full node.

-#### Load balancer

-The RPC service endpoints should be exposeds through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).
+The RPC service endpoints should be exposes through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).

-The RPC clients should make requests to the Standalone RPC server instances through this load balancer.
+The RPC clients should make requests to the **RPC Companion** server instances through this load balancer.

+The **RPC Companion** should support the `https` protocol in order to support secure endpoints access.
+It's recommended that the `https` support is provided by the load balancer but in case there's a single **RPC Companion** server instance, having an option to use `https` is important and it's backwards compatible with the existing CometBFT RPC that supports that.

 ## Consequences

 ### Positive

-- Alternative and optional standalone RPC that is more scalable and reliable with a higher query throughput.
+- Alternative and optional **RPC Companion** that is more scalable and reliable with a higher query throughput.
 - Less backpressure on the full node that is running consensus.
 - Possibility for future additional endpoints (v2).
 - Allow users to create better and faster indexers and analytics solutions.